Trenavix/snake3d_mobile/readme.md

 It plans to be a full game engine running on android and a continuation of a previous project, snake3D, which was written in C++.
 The project currently features:
 * A Mesh class format containing vertices, indices (to triangles), materials, and submeshes (for bone rigging)
-* A custom binary format ("mesh32") containing various data including vertices, polygon indices, materials, aimed to load into the engine quickly
+* A custom binary format ("mesh32") containing various data including vertices, polygon indices, materials, and bones/armature, aimed to load into the engine quickly
 * An efficient collision detection routine
 * Octree setup for optimised collision on large meshes ie levels (reduces iteration count significantly)
 * A scene script system for setting up scenes/levels with meshes/objects